azureblaze/lockjaw/README.md

     assert_eq!(greeter.greet(), "helloworld 1");
     // Internal states of the greeter is kept. assert_eq!(greeter.greet(), "helloworld 2");

     // A new greeter has a new independent set of injected objects. assert_eq!(component.greeter().greet(), "helloworld 1");
 }
-// called after the last use of lockjaw to perform validation and code generation epilogue!();
+// called at the binary to perform validation and code generation epilogue!();
 ```

-A more complicated game example can be found at https://github.com/azureblaze/lockjaw/tree/main/example_game
+A more complicated game example can be found at <https://github.com/azureblaze/lockjaw/tree/main/example_game>

 # Comparison with Dagger